Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her write about health tips.

 How Yoga Relates to Stretching

-Some think of yoga as stretching and relaxing, so they are not prone to physical injury, like low-back pain, and are not as stressed as they were before they started the practice.
+Some think of yoga as stretching and relaxing, so they are not prone to physical injury, like low-back pain, and are not as stressed as before they started the practice.
 Some yoga instructors are okay with this concept and encourage their students to continue practicing the discipline.

 The belief is that yoga originated in Indus Valley, South Asia, based on archeological confirmation associated with a figure in a familiar yoga pose, dated close to 3000 B.C.

 Because yoga helps the body relax and be flexible, evidence proves that those who practice the discipline are healthier and stress-free.
 Thus, less prone to sickness and body aliments.
-Followers report healing themselves by continuing yoga through times of significant illness like cancer or through times of emotional distress like a substantial loss.
+Followers report healing themselves by continuing yoga through a significant illness like cancer or through times of emotional distress like a substantial loss.

 Most of the success stories relating to yoga acknowledge the instructors or teachers of the discipline, so keep in mind to find a teacher you feel positive about in all facets of learning the subject.